 How to Use Google Sheets Add-Ons

-It’s pretty simple to get started using Google Sheets add-ons since all you need to do is install them.
+It’s pretty simple to get started using Google Sheets add-ons since all you need to do is install them (though there are already many built-in functions like finding pi).
 Add-ons are often unique from each other, so the instructions for using each of them may differ.
 However, once you’ve installed the add-on you want, you can simply look at the documentation and follow the instructions.
 It’s a good idea to learn the functions of the add-ons you install to help you use them to their full potential.

 You can install and use many add-ons simultaneously, although there may be a point where it becomes counterproductive depending on your computer.
 Too many add-ons can take up too much space on your screen or become too unwieldy to navigate.